nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 This file is responsible for defining the rewrite rules for the Website.
 It is used for defining redirects and other rewrite rules.
 (Such as Internal Redirects and External ones).

-The actual rewrites are defined within `redirects.json`.
-The file format is simple and separate external redirects with internal rewrites.
+The `redirects.json` file specifies two types of operations: rewrites and redirects.

-- Rewrites do not change the original URL but render the content of the rewritten URL.
-The reritten path must be valid and exist on the Website.
+- Rewrites: These operations do not alter the original URL but instead render the content from the rewritten URL.
+It's important to note that the rewritten URL path must be valid and exist on the website.
-- Redirects change the original URL to the new one.
-The URLs do not necessarily need to be external, but they in general should be.
+- Redirects: Redirect operations, on the other hand, change the original URL to a new one.
+While these new URLs can be either internal (within the website) or external (leading to a different domain), it is more common for redirects to point externally.

 This file contains a simple template engine that supports `/:locale` to indicate that this path should also be available under all available locales as prefix.